SwingDiversity University

 (1) virtual lectures and coursework

-All trainees must be at least 18 years of age by January 1st of the cycle year to participate.
+All trainees must be at least 18 years of age by January 1st of that cycle year to participate.
 All trainees will be required to agree to abide by the SwingDiversity University Code of Conduct.
-The cadence and details offered below may change prior to the program’s launch.
-There is no guarantee that trainees will have opportunities at national events.

-The University has provided over 60 hours of free training to more than 20 community members!
+SwingDiversity University (SDU) has provided over 90 hours of free training to more than 30 community members!

 Judges Training